wjang96/wjang96.github.io/_posts/2023-08-28-Exploring Singapore private property transactions with URA API Part 3.markdown

 layout: post
 title:  "Exploring Singapore private property transactions with URA API Part 3"
 date:   2023-08-28 20:53:58 +0800
-categories: Python R Leaflet
+categories: Python Jupyter
 ---

-Embed an **interactive map** onto any website!
+Perform **data wrangling** using python to create useful datasets for **visualising property transactions**!
 This is in continuation of the URA API series.

-**Below contains a data wrangling python script and creating a leaflet map using R script to unlock insights of the transactions data**
+**Below contains data wrangling python scripts to create datasets for useful visualisations later**

 {: class="table-of-content"}
 * TOC